metagenlab/zDB/README.md

 zdb run --input=input.csv --name=more_complete_run --conda --cog --pfam # runs the analysis zdb webapp --conda --name=more_complete_run # Launches the webapp on the latest run
 ```
+For troubleshooting, please first read the more detailed sections below on how to set up reference databases, running the analysis and starting the webserver.

 ## Setting up the reference databases